FrontEndFoxes/curriculum/workshops/vue/minis/mini2.md

 ```

 ::: tip 💡
 The `v-bind` directive dynamically binds one or more attributes, or a component prop to an expression.
-That little `:` makes all the difference!
+That little `:` shortcut makes all the difference!
 :::

 Great!
 Now it's time to load some foxes from an API!